Skip to main content

 • Art writing

 My research focuses on translation as creative practice and as research tool.
-As the PI of the AHRC-funded Experiential Translation Network, I work with international colleagues exploring intersemiotic translation (i.e. translation between media) as a method of creation and communication, as a method for learning and teaching, collaboration and participation within multilingual, multicultural and multimodal settings.
+As head of the AHRC-funded Experiential Translation Network, I work with international colleagues exploring intersemiotic translation (i.e. translation between media) as a method of creation and communication, as a method for learning and teaching, collaboration and participation within multilingual, multicultural and multimodal settings.
 This includes understanding the many modes and modalities that contribute to meaning-making in cross-cultural communication (online & offline), language learning and translation, and embracing the role of individual imagination and artistic creation in education and arts institutions (e.g. libraries, galleries, museums).
+My current focus is on the potential applications of experiential translation to the translation of nature.

 Teaching